Learn about the basics and potential considerations of adding a DAF to your giving plan.

 While many charities may be unable or unwilling to take non-cash gifts given the level of complexity, DAFs serve an important role to help charities benefit from the wealth accumulated in these illiquid assets.

-Of course, there are some potential downsides to keep in mind when considering a donor-advised fund, including:
+Of course, there are some considerations to keep in mind when determining whether to open a donor-advised fund, including:

-Underlying costs/fees: There are often ongoing and investment management fees.
+Underlying costs/fees: There are often ongoing investment management and administration fees.
 Other ancillary fees may apply.

 Grant-making restrictions: DAF grants can be made only to certain eligible 501(c)3 organizations recognized as public charities by the IRS.
 In addition, when the DAF makes a grant, the DAF advisor cannot accept goods or services, such as tickets to a gala.